voideditor/void/LINEMAGE_VSCODE_GUIDE.md

 # Useful links

 LineMage put together this list of links to learn about VSCode.
-We hope they're helpful!
+We hope it's helpful!

 ## Beginners / Getting started